romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 #### Stop 4.1: Massive chromitites

 We reach the area around **Stop 4** where most of the chromitite outcrops of the *Herbeira* massif are encountered.
-This area was mapped in detail by Monterrubio Pérez (1991) (**Fig_map-Monterrubio-Perez**), who first discovered platiniferous chromitite here as part of his work on mineralization in ultramafic rocks of the Variscan belt of Spain.
+This area was mapped in detail by Monterrubio Pérez (1991) (**Fig_map-Monterrubio-Perez**), who first discovered platiniferous chromitite here.
 Chromium and Pt concentrations were measured along trenches dug by the *Empresa Nacional Adaro de Investigaciones Mineras* (ENADIMSA), one the ancestors of the Spanish geological survey.
 Subsequent investigation of these chromitites by Moreno (1999) revealed concentrations > 13 000 ppb ΣPGE, with Pt and Pd being much more concentrated (10 900 ppb) than Os, Ir and Ru (< 1365 ppb).

 <img src="cabo-ortegal/fieldguide_figures/map-monterrubio-perez.png"
 style="max-width: 100%; max-height: 500px; height: auto;"/>

 **Fig_map-Monterrubio-Perez**.
 Map of the chromitite-rich part of the upper dunite, where dunite alternates with diffuse bands of wehrlite.
-The edge of the *Herbeira* cliffs is shown for reference.
+The edge of the *Herbeira* cliffs and the corresponding part of the itinerary and stops are shown for reference.
+The top of cross section 3 from Girardeau et al. (1989) is also shown.
 Adapted and translated from Monterrubio Perez (1991).

-> NOTE: Perhaps to be replaced by a full, cleaned version of his Figure 5.16, as it includes the nice cross sections from Girardeau and wider map of the whole upper dunite.
-It would actually be nice to digitalize it as we could show on this same map all the itinerary of the day.
-I will try if I find the time.
+> NOTE: Update Fig. X

 The main outcrop of **Stop 4.1** is a massive chromitite hosted in dunite.
 It is one of the most spectacular of the *Herbeira* massif as it features oblique cross sections through a sequence of irregular chromitite layers sandwiched between layered pyroxenites and dunites  (**Fig_chromitites**).